LearningTypeScript/projects/projects/from-javascript-to-typescript/the-typeinator/03-callbacks-to-async-await/README.md

-# Step 2: Callbacks to Async Await
+# Step 3: Callbacks to Async Await

 Your operational results are within the expected parameters.
-Time for the next project.
+Time for the last project.

 The [`original.js`](./original.js) file contains the project's original code for `checkEmotion` and `speak` functions.
 In this time period, those functions are written with traditional Node-style callback parameters.